aledbf/coreos-mesos-zookeeper/README.md

 Starting in 3.5.0 is possible to resize the zookeeper cluster using (dynamic reconfiguration)[http://zookeeper.apache.org/doc/trunk/zookeeperReconfig.html#ch_reconfig_dyn]

 ### Required fleet metadata for zookeeper
-Any node where is possible to rung zookeeper must have the `role=zookeeper` metadata.
+Any node where is possible to rung zookeeper must have the `zookeeper=true` metadata.

 ```
   - name: fleet.service